 Learn more about the basics of chemotherapy.

-Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
-It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
+Immunotherapy uses the body's natural defenses to fight cancer by improving your immune system's ability to attack cancer cells.
 For example, the PD-1 pathway may be very important in the immune system’s ability to control cancer growth.
 Blocking this pathway with PD-1 and PD-L1 antibodies has stopped or slowed the growth of SCLC for some patients.
-The following types of immunotherapy may be used for SCLC:
+The following types of immunotherapies may be used for SCLC:

-Radiation therapy is the use of high energy x-rays or other particles to destroy cancer cells.
+Radiation therapy is the use of high energy x-rays to destroy cancer cells.
 A radiation oncologist is a doctor who specializes in giving radiation therapy to treat cancer.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
-This can vary from just a few days of treatment to several weeks.
+This can vary from just a few days of treatment to 6 or more weeks.

-In people whose cancer has shrunk after chemotherapy, radiation therapy to the head lessens the risk that the cancer will spread to the brain.
+In people whose cancer has shrunk during treatment, radiation therapy to the brain lessens the risk that the cancer will spread to the brain.
 This is called prophylactic cranial irradiation (PCI), and it has been shown to lengthen the lives of some patients.
+If the cancer responds to initial treatment, a repeat brain MRI scan after completion of chemotherapy is recommended (see Diagnosis).
+This will help guide decisions around whether PCI should be included in the treatment plan moving forward.

 People with SCLC who receive radiation therapy often experience fatigue and loss of appetite.
 If radiation therapy is given to the neck or center of the chest, patients may also develop a sore throat and have difficulty swallowing.
 Patients may also notice skin irritation, similar to sunburn, where the radiation was directed.
 Most side effects go away soon after treatment is finished.